 Why does it matter?
 Well, it all comes down to your melanin again.
 The more time you spend in the sun, the more melanin builds up in your skin.
 That’s why your exposed skin turns a darker, tanned color after you’ve spent some time working outdoors or lounging at on a beach towel.

-So, if you’re the type to spend a lot of time exposing your skin to the sun, you should get a tattoo with colors that work best with a warmer complexion, since you’ll spend a lot of time with higher concentrations of melanin above those tattoo ink pigments.
+Therefore, if you’re the type to spend a lot of time exposing your skin to the sun, you should get a tattoo with colors that work best with a warmer complexion, since you’ll spend a lot of time with higher concentrations of melanin above those tattoo ink pigments.

 You’re still planning your tattoo, so getting it removed is probably the farthest thing from your mind.
-But the possibility of removing your tattoo should still factor into your decision.
+Yet the possibility of removing your tattoo should still factor into your decision.
 After all, things change.
 You might not want the same kind of tattoo thirty years from now.
 Your personality might change over time and you might feel the tattoo no longer represents who you are.
 Or maybe landing your dream job somewhere down the road might mean getting rid of the tattoo on the back of your hand.

 Whatever your reason, if you want to get your tattoo removed, its color will make a big difference to how easy it is to laser off.

 Laser tattoo removal breaks down the ink particles in your skin by blasting them with highly concentrated light.
 How well the treatment works depends on how well the tattoo pigments absorb that light.
-And the darker the pigment, the more light it will absorb.
+Plus, the darker the pigment, the more light it will absorb.
 Conversely, lighter colored ink will deflect more light, which will make the laser treatment less effective.

-It’s a bit counterintuitive, but that means that a black tattoo is easier to remove than a pale pink one.
+It’s a bit counter-intuitive, but that means that a black tattoo is easier to remove than a pale pink one.

 It normally takes several sessions to fade a tattoo enough for it to stop being noticeable.
 If you decided on some light colors for your tattoo, you can expect to sit through even more of those sessions.
-And since each one will cost you, that means removing a light-colored tattoo isn’t just more time consuming, it’s also more expensive.
+Since each one will cost you, that means removing a light-colored tattoo isn’t just more time consuming, it’s also more expensive.

 Before you get your heart set on that really colorful tattoo, make sure it will show up well with your skin color and complexion.
-If it doesn’t, don’t despair, you can always modify the colors so that they will work for you.
-And of course, black-ink tattoos still look great – on any complexion.
+If it doesn’t, don’t despair, you can always modify the colors so that they will work for you, and of course, black-ink tattoos still look great – on any complexion.